Princess Der Ling: Early life

-Der Ling's father Yü Keng was a member of the Hanjun Plain White Banner Corps, and according to his daughter he was a Lord.
+Der Ling's father Yu Keng was a member of the Hanjun Plain White Banner Corps, and according to his daughter he was a Lord.
 This is of some doubt.
 After serving as Chinese minister to Japan, he was appointed minister to the French Third Republic for four years in 1899.
 He was known for his progressive, reformist views; for his determination to educate his children, including the girls, in western schools, which was highly unusual in their generation; and for his unvarying support of the Empress Dowager Cixi.
 In 1905, Yü Keng died in Shanghai.
 According to Der Ling's biographer, Der Ling's mother, Louisa Pierson, was the daughter of a Boston-born American and a Chinese woman.
 However, in the book, whatever her background, she is repeatedly referred to by other people as a Manchu.

 Yü Keng's daughters Der Ling and Roung Ling (1882–1973, the future Madame Dan Pao-tchao of Peking) received a western education, learning French and English, and studying dance in Paris with Isadora Duncan.

 Der Ling was a Catholic baptised by the French bishop Alphonse Favier.
 While a young girl, she travelled with her father to Rome, and received papal blessing by the hand of Pope Leo XIII during a private meeting.

 Lady-in-waiting and later life

 Upon their return to China, Der Ling became the first lady-in-waiting to the Empress Dowager Cixi, as well as interpreting for her when she received foreign visitors.
 Der Ling stayed at court until March 1905.
 In 1907, Der Ling married Thaddeus C. White, an American.
+Der Ling and Thaddeus had one child a son Thaddeus Raymond White who died at 20 in 1933 due to pneumonia.
 Der Ling had a brother, John Yu Shuinling, who studied photography in France and later took the only photographs of Empress Dowager Cixi still in existence.

 Using the title of Princess, which would create controversy for her in both China and the United States in the future, Der Ling wrote of her experiences in court in her memoir Two Years in the Forbidden City, which was published in 1911.
 She states in her book that the status of Princess, which the Empress Dowager had given her, was valid only within the palace.
 As the Guangxu Emperor, who was under a form of house arrest, never confirmed the title, it was not valid in the outside world.
 Two Years provides unique insights into life at the Manchu court and the character of the Empress Dowager, a world that ended abruptly with the 1911 Revolution that overthrew the Manchu or Qing dynasty.
 Der Ling continued to write and published seven more books.